 1993: Matthew McConaughey

 The year 1993 was when Matthew McConaughey played David Wooderson in the hit film Dazed and Confused, a role that introduced him to the world.
-The coming-of-age comedy paved the way for the actor, who went on to star in '90s films like A Time to Kill, Contact, and Amistad.
+The coming-of-age comedy paved the way for the actor, who went on to star in the '90s hits A Time to Kill, Contact, and Amistad.

 1994: Tom Hanks

 In 1994, Tom Hanks took home the Oscar for Best Actor in a Leading Role for his work in the heartbreaking AIDS drama Philadelphia.
 That same year, as the titular character in Forrest Gump, he famously taught us all that life is like a box of chocolates.
-The actor's portrayal of the lovable Southern man earned him the same Oscar in 1995, the second year in a row.
+The actor's portrayal earned him an Oscar repeat in 1995.

 1995: Brad Pitt

 In 1995, Brad Pitt starred in the films Seven and 12 Monkeys, both of which proved the actor was more than just the pretty face folks knew from 1991's Thelma & Louise.
 12 Monkeys even earned Pitt his first Oscar nomination (though he wouldn't take home a statue until 2014 for producing 12 Years a Slave).

 1996: Will Smith